Midnight in San Juan (Earl Klugh album)

 Midnight in San Juan is a smooth jazz studio album by Earl Klugh released on February 19, 1991.
+It was his 16th studio album.
 The album was a commercial success as it reached No.1 on many jazz radio and retail charts, including hitting No.1 on the Top Contemporary Jazz Albums charts.
 In this release, Klugh lays heavy emphasis on Latin and Caribbean elements.
 Two songs on the album feature legendary NEA Jazz Master Jean "Toots" Thielemans on the harmonica and Grammy Award winner Don Sebesky as conductor and arranger.

 Track listing

 All songs written by Earl Klugh.